microsoft/VFSForGit/Readme.md

   You should see a path to the gvfs executable.

-* Try cloning!
-Now that you have `gvfs` ready you can try cloning a VFS for Git enabled repository!
+* Try cloning a VFS for Git enabled repository!

   ```
   gvfs clone URL_TO_REPOSITORY --local-cache-path ~/.gvfsCache